NavodPeiris/DoClasiq/README.md

 LayoutLMv2 performs document classification by jointly encoding the text content, layout structure, and visual appearance of a document.
 First, it extracts words using tesseract OCR engine and embeds each token along with its bounding box coordinates.
 Then, visual features are extracted from the entire image using a convolutional neural network and fused with the token embeddings.
 This fusion allows the model to understand not only what is written, but where it is written and how it appears, capturing the document’s structure.
 The combined embeddings are passed through a multimodal Transformer that models the interactions among tokens, their spatial layout, and visual context.
 For classification tasks (e.g., invoice vs. receipt), a [CLS] token is used at the beginning of the sequence to aggregate information, and its final hidden state is passed through a classifier head to predict the document’s class.
 This makes LayoutLMv2 highly effective for real-world documents where text alone is insufficient due to layout dependencies.

-I use LayoutLMv2 model which was fine-tuned on Company Documents Dataset.
+I have fine-tuned LayoutLMv2 model on Company Documents Dataset and uploaded it to Hugging Face hub.
+Model is then downloaded and cached at doclasiq_api Docker Image build time.
+Model caching ensures fast start up of service.
 Model is loaded at FastAPI start up and served to incoming requests.

+Model use the first page of the document for classifying it to a class as first page of a document is the key page that contain some header texts, layout that differentiate it from other documents.
+Naturally as humans, even we can classify a document by just looking at the first page.

+#### Inference steps:
+- First page of uploaded PDF document is converted to PIL image and sent to LayoutLMv2Processor which output encodings
+- Returned encodings are sent to fine-tuned LayoutLMv2ForSequenceClassification model for classifying to a class

+Note: LayoutLMv2Processor is the preprocessing tool used for preprocessing document to the required input format needed by LayoutLMv2ForSequenceClassification model. same preprocessing was followed during training.

 entropy of softmax output is used to reject confidently wrong outputs for unrelated documents and always classify those unrelated documents as "unknown" type documents.
 Extraction is not performed for "unknown" documents.